nicmitchell/Kaltura-Paid-Content-Gallery-With-Stripe/README.md

 -----

 * index.php - The front page that the user interacts with
-* client/pptransact.js - Paypal's Script for digital goods express checkouts
+* client/pptransact.js - Script for managing the checkout process
 * client/style.css - The styling for the front page
 * server/kalturaConfig.php - Stores all the constants such as the authorization information and player IDs (This file can be automatically generated using the Account Wizard)